cromica/cromica.github.io/_drafts/2016-01-30-age-of-developers-about-sdl-studio-sdk.md

 ### What is an SDK? ###

 SDK stands for **software development kit** and typically is a set of software development tools that enable the creation of applications for certain software applications.
 What exactly an SDK contains differ between each target software applications.
-Sometimes it can be a set of libraries in certain programming languages, like [Microsoft .Net](https://www.microsoft.com/net) or [Java](https://www.java.com), or it can contain a bunch of supporting tools.
-Typically the SDK comes as a separate download since not every user might be interested in using this type of capabilities.If you are interested in more details you can have a look [here](https://en.wikipedia.org/wiki/Software_development_kit).
+Sometimes it can be a set of libraries in certain programming languages, like [Microsoft .Net](https://www.microsoft.com/net) or [Java](https://www.java.com), or it can also contain a bunch of supporting tools.
+Typically the SDK comes as a separate download since not every user might be interested in using this type of capabilities.If you are interested to read more details you can have a look [here](https://en.wikipedia.org/wiki/Software_development_kit).

 ### What I can find inside the SDL Studio SDK? ###